 What is Targeted Support?

-Targeted Support is a new form of financial advice, that has been introduced by the FCA and the government, to offer meaningful financial suggestions to people in common situations.
+Introduced by the FCA and the government, Targeted Support is designed to offer meaningful financial suggestions to people in common situations.

-It isn’t full, one-to-one financial advice tailored to every detail of your personal life however it is much more actionable than the generic guidance most people receive today.
-And importantly, it will be free to use.
+It isn’t full, one-to-one financial advice tailored to every detail of your personal life.
+However, it is much more actionable than the generic guidance most people receive today.
+And importantly, providers can offer it to customers for free.

 How Targeted Support works